How to make it possible to roll back after migrating MySQL from on-premises to an AWS environment.

 AWS Aurora

-It's the same environment as the previous post.
+This is the same environment as in the previous article.

-This scenario assumes that the migration has just taken place after migrating from the source on-premises environment to Aurora while service maintenance is being performed.
+This scenario assumes a transition from the source on-premises environment to Aurora immediately after performing service maintenance.

 Overall flow

-• Stop replication from on-premise environment to AWS Aurora environment
+• Stop replication from the on-premises environment to the AWS Aurora environment.

-• Change master on the on-premises MySQL server to make Aurora the master.
+• Change the master on the on-premises MySQL instance to make Aurora the master.

-Stop replication from on-premise environment to AWS Aurora environment
+Stop replication from the on-premises environment to the AWS Aurora environment.

 Aurora replication stopped